So this week I decided to make a pattern and project for this attractive pleated blouse.

-About the name: Eve, the any day blouse, why the name?
+About the name: Eve, the any-day blouse, why the name?
 According to the Bible, Eve was the first mother.
-As mothers go, once you are a mother, you will always be a mother.
-So in the lead up to Mother's Day, I wanted to share this blouse tutorial with you as a gift for all the women who play many roles as mothers, wives, friends and daughters.
+As mothers go, you will always be a mother once you are a mother.
+I wanted to share this blouse tutorial with you as a gift for all the women who play many roles as mothers, wives, friends, and daughters.

 So here is a blouse to represent you all in many different activities.
-For lunch with a friend, taking a long trip, or going to the doctors or even hiking, this blouse will do it all depending on what fabric you choose.
-I have chosen silk because of the breath-ability in the soaring temperatures particularly where I live here in Singapore.
-This is a blouse that will look great with shorts, pencil skirts, skinny jeans, pajama pants, and goes fantastic under a suit.
+For lunch with a friend, taking a long trip, going to the doctor, or even hiking, this blouse will do it all, depending on what fabric you choose.
+I have chosen silk because of its breathability in the soaring temperatures, particularly where I live here in Singapore.
+This blouse will look great with shorts, pencil skirts, skinny jeans, and pajama pants, and it goes fantastic under a suit.

 The blouse will accommodate a bust and hips from 34″ to 54″ in width.

 The best part?
-For intermediate level sewers, this project is super easy to make.
-I hope you enjoy!
+For intermediate-level sewers, this project is super easy to make.
+I hope you enjoy it!

 Materials

-- 1 yard of 1 inch bias tape for beginners.
-For experienced sewers, 1/2 inch satin bias is an option.
+• One yard of 1-inch bias tape for beginners.
+For experienced sewers, a 1/2-inch satin bias is an option.
 Or you can make your own.

 Pattern Measurements